A Guide to Donor Retention

 You can calculate your nonprofit’s donor retention rate by dividing the number of repeat donors this year by those that donated last year.
 For example, if you have 159 donors who gave again this year, but had 300 who gave last year, your donor retention rate would be 53%.

 It can become tiresome to always calculate this equation by hand.
-We recommend investing in software that will help you track this retention rate each and every year so that you not only get today’s retention rate, but also an overview of how well your retention rate is improving over time.
+We recommend investing in software that will help you automatically track your retention rate every year.
+This way, you’ll not only get today’s retention rate, but also an overview of how well your retention rate is improving over time.

 If you don’t worry about donor retention, you’ll risk a higher attrition rate (the rate at which donors are lost).
 This can make a huge impact on the number of donors in your donor database from year to year.
 Here’s what effect donor attrition can have on your donor database after five years: